johunt89/johunt89/README.md

 <details>
 <summary>
 👀 I’m interested in employment opportunities:</summary>

+I am currently employed as a Full Stack Developer CO-OP role that is ending at the end of the Summer and I am looking for new opportunities that line up with the completion of this role.

 I am located in the Niagara Region.
 I am interested in opportunities within the Niagara Region or that offer WFH.
 <br/>
 </details>